ManApart/quest-command/notes.md

 - Maybe journey mode for travel and climb, progress events that can succeed, fail, or spawn other events

 #### Climbing
-- You can jump down if a location is below you, you'll take damage based on your agility + the distance to fall
+- You can jump down if a location is below you, you'll take damage based on your agility + the distance to fall (jump down locations added in link)
 - Convert climbing paths to generic paths with directions dictating next path instead of up/down only?
 - Burning the apple tree branches should make the user fall
 - Climb paths should be capable of one step that is both top and bottom (for stairs and ladders)